symfony/symfony-docs/components/dependency_injection/compilation.rst

 .. versionadded:: 2.8
     Prior to Symfony 2.8, extensions implementing ``CompilerPassInterface`` were not automatically registered.
-You need to register it as explained in :ref:`the next section <components-di-separate-compiler-passes>`.
+You needed to register them as explained in :ref:`the next section <components-di-separate-compiler-passes>`.

 As ``process()`` is called *after* all extensions are loaded, it allows you to edit service definitions of other extensions as well as retrieving information